 Other common symptoms of fibromyalgia include:

-- Less exercise endurance
+- Lowered exercise endurance

-- Sleep problems at night
+- Sleep problems

 - Depressed mood

-- Restless legs
+- Restless legs at night

 - Painful menstrual periods